 I’M NOT ASHAMED

-As already said, to remnant believers the Holy Ghost is important.
-They are not ashamed of the Gospel of Christ and they are not ashamed of the Holy Ghost.
+As already said, to remnant believers the Holy Spirit is important.
+They are not ashamed of the Gospel of Christ and they are not ashamed of the Holy Spirit.
 Scripture says, “Those that are led by the Spirit of God they are the sons of God.”
 You can’t be led by that which you reject.
-Remnant believers would rather sit in a church with 50 people and the Holy Ghost than in a conference center with 30,000 and no Holy Ghost.
+Remnant believers would rather sit in a church with 50 people and the Holy Spirit than in a conference center with 30,000 and no Holy Spirit.
 Remnant believers don’t compromise their relationship with the Holy Spirit so they can draw big crowds.